John Timu (American football)

-John Sesoga Timu (born August 27, 1992) is an American football coach and former linebacker who is a defensive assistant coach of the Atlanta Falcons of the National Football League (NFL).
+John Sesoga Timu (born August 27, 1992) is an American football coach and former linebacker who is the outside linebackers coach of the Atlanta Falcons of the National Football League (NFL).
 He played college football for the Washington Huskies before signing with the Chicago Bears as an undrafted free agent in 2015.
 He also played one season for the Salt Lake Stallions of the Alliance of American Football.

 Early life

 Born and raised in Long Beach, California to Samoan American parents, Timu attended Jordan High School in Long Beach.
 Rated the 61st overall safety prospect by scout.com, Timu committed to Washington, where he played linebacker from 2011 to 2014.
 He played in 51 games at Washington, recording 328 tackles, 4 sacks, 6 interceptions, 4 forced fumbles, and 2 fumble recoveries.
 Timu was voted honorable mention All-Pac-12 Conference following his senior season in 2014 after he recorded 108 tackles, 2 pass breakups, 2 interceptions and one defensive touchdown.